pearstopher/chess/README.md

 ## Move Generation

-All the move generation code is in `main.py`.
-The opponent moves completely randomly with no skill and only a knowledge of which moves are legal.
-You will see that generating a random move with our library is very simple!
+I have included a sample move generation function in `main.py`.
+It generates a valid move at random from the list of all available moves.
+You will see that creating a random move generator with our library is very simple!

 ```python
 def random_move_generator(board):